 1995: USA Today became the first newspaper to offer an online version of its publication.
 CNN launched a site later that year.

-1996: Nicolas Negroponte’s book Being Digital predicts a world where news is consumed through technology and the experience is personalised to the reader’s preferences and behavior.
+1996: Nicolas Negroponte’s book Being Digital predicts a world where news is consumed through technology and the experience is personalized to the reader’s preferences and behavior.

 1997: According to Gallup Polls, American’s confidence in mass media to report the news accurately begins to wan.